librity/ft_dev_diaries/logbooks/logs_en.md

 - Yesterday I implemented unit tests with Unity on Libft (only 14 functions, WIP):
   - https://github.com/librity/ft_libft/tree/main/tests
 - Today I'm starting get_next_line.
-- I had no impediments.
+- I had no obstacles.

 # 2021-02-15

 - Yesterday I started get_next_line.
 I already have a good idea of ​​what to do.
 I am finding a way to advance the position of the file descriptor in `read`.
   I'm also trying to understand how I'm going to allocate enough memory for an entire line, since I can only read `BUFFER_SIZE` bytes at a time, and the line can be longer than this` BUFFER_SIZE`.
 - Today I will not be able to code much for work and the CFC.
-- My biggest impediment was the lack of context: get_next_line is like a `getc` so it takes the entire line.
+- My biggest obstacle was the lack of context: get_next_line is like a `getc` so it takes the entire line.

 # 2021-02-16